 What is protein?

-Protein is an essential macronutrient and one of the bodies most important building blocks of life and is found in every cell of the body.
-The basic structure of protein is a chain of 20 kinds of amino acids, and can be found in every cell of the human body.
-Protein is required to build, and repairs cells and plays a part in producing hormones, protects the body from harmful germs and viruses, and ensures the healthy growth of children and teens, and babies in utero.
-If you’re not getting enough, you run the risk of loss of muscle mass, stunted growth, impaired organ function, and weakened muscles and bones.
+Protein is an essential macronutrient, that is one of the bosies most important building blocks of life and is found in every cell of the body.
+The basic structure of protein is a chain of 20 kinds of amino acids and is found in every cell of the human body.
+Protein is required to build, and repairs cells and plays a part in producing hormones, protects the body from harmful germs and viruses, and ensures the healthy growth of babies in utero, children and teens.
+And if you’re not getting enough, you run the risk of loss of muscle mass, stunted growth, impaired organ function, and weakened muscles and bones.

-Engaging in regular physical activity, resistance exercise and managing your dietary intake of quality protein during the menopausal transition becomes critical to supporting the immune system, keeping bones strong and strengthening muscles.
+Engaging in regular resistance exercise activity and managing your dietary intake of good quality protein during the menopausal transition becomes critical to supporting the immune system, keeping bones strong and strengthening muscles.

-As we age, and especially during menopause, muscle mass and bone strength reduce due to decreasing oestrogen levels, which increases the risk of a slowing metabolic rate, sarcopenia (the involuntary loss of skeletal muscle with age) and osteoporosis, increasing the risk of falls and fractures, weakening of the heart and respiratory system, and even potentially leading to death.
+As we age and go through menopause, muscle mass and bone strength reduce due to decreasing estrogen levels, which increases the risk of a slowing metabolic rate, sarcopenia (the involuntary loss of skeletal muscle with age) and osteoporosis, increasing the risk of falls and fractures, weakening of the heart and respiratory system, and even death.
 Proteins also have a role to play in our immune health and weight management, as they help us feel fuller longer and help curb sugar cravings.

 How much protein do I need?

 The optimal daily protein intake is 0.8 grams per kilogram of body weight per day.
-So, if a woman weighs 60kg her recommended intake of protein would be 48 grams daily.
+So, if a woman weighs 60kg her recommended intake of protein would be 48 grams.

 The best sources of protein